drozhevskii/ChatGPT_Twitch_Bot/README.md

 ### Description
 The chatGPT_bot file contains the code to connect to ChatGPT API and send requests.
 This file is responsible for communicating between Twitch chat and ChatGPT.
 The initial prompt variable in the code sends the initial prompt that will set up some kind of personality for your bot.
 It has a voice function that uses internal Windows voice to give voice to your bot's responses in Twitch chat.

 The twitch_bot file contains code to connect to your channel Twitch chat and read the chat.
-It uses functions from chatGPT_bot to communicate with ChatGPT by sending all the incoming messages to ChatGPT.
+It uses functions from chatGPT_bot to communicate with ChatGPT by sending it all the incoming messages.
 You have to turn this python file into .exe format and run it.
-After running it, it will connect to your Twitch chat and will start responding to every message in Twitch chat.
+After running it, it will connect to your Twitch chat and will start responding to every message in the chat, while you are able to monitor the bot through the console (like in the [screenshot](twitch_bot_active.png) above).

 [This GitHub page](https://github.com/TwitchIO/TwitchIO) explains in more detail how to get your Twitch API keys.